trigger/trigger/docs/installation.rst

 Verifying Functionality
 =======================

-Once the dependencies are installed, try doing stuff.
+Once the dependencies are installed, fire up your trusty Python interpreter in interactive mode and try doing stuff.

+.. include:: interactive_mode.rst

 NetDevices
 ----------